Happy Christmas in July Crocheters! Meet Holly, our 2021 Christmas Angel. Get the free written crochet pattern for Holly, below in my post.

 R1: Ch 26, beg in 2nd ch from hook and work 1 sc in each across, ch 1, turn [25 sc]

 R2: 1 sc in each st across, ch 1, turn [25 sc]

-Fold the rectangle in half (along row 2) and seam the long edges using a slip stitch seam.
+Fold the rectangle in half (along row 2) and seam the long edges using a slip stitch seam, or whipstitch the 2 edges together.
 Finish off.
 [25 sl st]

 R1: Work ch 3 (counts as 1 dc), 2 dc, ch 2, 2 dc in a DMR.
 Turn.
 [5 dc, ch2sp]

 R2: Ch 4 (counts as 1 tr) and 2 tr in the first st, 2 dc in the next st, 3 hdc in the ch2sp, 1 hdc in the next st, 1 sl st in each of the next 2 sts.
 Ch 1, turn.
 [3 tr, 2 dc, 4 hdc, 2 sl st]

 R3: Sk the first sl st, 1 sc in each of the next 5 sts, 1 hdc in the next st, 1 dc in each of the next 2 sts, 2 tr in the next st and 1 dtr in the next st, (the ch 4 at the beg of R2).
 Turn.
 [1 dtr, 2 tr, 2 dc, 1 hdc, 5 sc]